pkccgh/Management-Handbook/one-on-ones.md

 at all.

 The second ten minutes are for talking about anything I need to share with you.
-Things I might need from you, an place to share feedback from me or others.
+Things I might need from you, a place to share feedback from me or others.
 This is a two way conversation to make sure we are aligned.

 The last ten minutes are for talking about the future -- your career growth,